 - BBQ4.IT (September 2017)

 - Confitura (July 2017) [Video PL]

 Basic functional concepts like immutable data, second-order functions, lambdas and function composition can already be found in the modern programmer’s toolkit.

 During this talk you will learn about more advanced functional concepts and how they can solve real problems.
-I will talk about pattern matching, algebraic data types, type classes, functional abstractions and folding.
+I will talk about pattern matching, algebraic data types, functional abstractions, folding and property-based tests.

 I will show you a practical example written using today’s Java functional constructs and build up from there.
-I will use only JVM-based languages to show yo u how they can improve the code, make it more maintainable and testable.
+I will use only Java & Vavr, which can improve the code, make it more maintainable and testable.

 - Devoxx Community Day (June 2017)

 - Devoxx PL (June 2017) [Video]

 - JBCNConf (June 2017) [Video]